 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Loaded with chunks of hardy bread and fresh tomatoes, this zingy and flavorful Tuscan style salad makes a satisfying entree for a hot summer day.
+Loaded with chunks of hearty bread and fresh tomatoes, this zingy and flavorful Tuscan style salad makes a satisfying entree for a hot summer day.

 I’ve had Tuscany on my mind quite a bit lately!
 I’m dreaming of meandering through vineyards in Chianti, hunting truffles in the forests, sipping red wine in ancient cellars, and, of course, eating all kinds of traditional Tuscan delicacies.

 Like all Italian cuisines, Tuscan food uses fresh, simple, and seasonal ingredients.
-Dishes are often easy to prepare, and are usually hardy and full of flavor.
+Dishes are often easy to prepare and are usually hearty and full of flavor.

 One of the distinct features of unsalted bread is that it goes stale quite quickly, which is probably why Tuscan cuisine offers so many tasty recipes utilizing day-old bread – like this yummy Panzanella Salad.